 The Hoccleve Archive is a collection of resources meant to advance the study of this fifteenth-century London-based poet and his works.
 A developing digital humanities project, the Archive hosts teaching editions of all of Hoccleve’s known poems, and is working to build a complete critical digital edition of the Regiment of Princes.
 To facilitate this goal, the Hoccleve Archive also hosts a large number of resources useful for Hocclevean scholarship, including digital images of manuscript collation data sheets compiled during the last attempt to produce a complete critical edition of the Regiment of Princes (see e.g. our old demos), lexical data files that were used in the first computer-aided analysis of Hoccleve’s holograph works, data from new textual analyses of Hoccleve’s works, images of medieval manuscripts of Hoccleve’s texts, and a catalog of the physical materials (both hard-copy and microform) formerly in the collection of Charles Blyth that support this digital archive.
 The Archive also serves as a repository for digital humanities and pedagogical projects relating to Hoccleve’s poetry.
-Currently this repository hosts Karen Smyth’s “Concordance of Time Referents”, a beta-version of a searchable Hoccleve Lexicon (coming soon!), Helen Hickey’s database of The Formulary, and Siobhain Bly Calkin’s Editing Assignment for using the Archive in teaching core English curriculum.
+Currently this repository hosts Karen Smyth’s “Concordance of Time Referents”, a beta-version of a searchable Hoccleve Lexicon (recently reactivated!), Helen Hickey’s database of The Formulary, and Siobhain Bly Calkin’s Editing Assignment for using the Archive in teaching core English curriculum.

 We are actively seeking other scholarly projects related to Hoccleve to host in our Archive.